I am a Whale & Proud of It!

 “Dear people, whales are always surrounded by friends (dolphins, seals, curious humans), they are sexually active and raise their children with great tenderness.

 They entertain like crazy with dolphins and eat lots of prawns.
-They swim all day and travel to fantastic places like Patagonia, the Barents Sea or the coral reefs of Polynesia.
-They sing incredibly well and sometimes even are on cds.
-They are impressive and dearly loved animals, which everyone defend and admires.
+They swim all day and travel to fantastic places like Patagonia, the Barents Sea, or the coral reefs of Polynesia.
+They sing incredibly well and sometimes even are on CDs.
+They are impressive and dearly loved animals, which everyone defends and admires.